deric-siglin/Counting-Calories-AI/README.md

 * **`CONTRIBUTING.md`**: Detailed contribution rules, code of conduct, and PR templates.
 * **`ARCHITECTURE.md` (or `DESIGN.md`)**: Detailed diagrams, data models, and API endpoints for a deep dive.
 * **`LICENSE.md`**: Essential for open-source projects.
 Always include a license.

-***

-By following this guideline, your documentation will not only serve as a technical reference but also as a powerful portfolio piece that showcases your thought process and problem-solving skills.